tlberglund/pinot-movie-ratings/README.md

 # Apache Pinot™ Movie Rating Demo

-An extremely incomplete procedure here...
+A more or less complete procedure here...

 ## Start the system